-Historically, Estonian cuisine shows influences from German, Scandinavian, and Russian traditions.
+Historically, Estonian cuisine shows effects from German, Scandinavian, and Russian traditions.
 It prioritizes simple, hearty, and seasonal ingredients.
 Staples include rye bread, pork, potatoes, various items made from milk, and forest berries.
 This emphasis on local and seasonal produce continues today.

-Plastic money is widely accepted at most restaurants.
+Credit and debit cards are widely accepted at most restaurants.
 Cash is also an option.

 Tipping is not obligatory, but 5-10% for good service is appreciated.
 Estonians value punctuality, especially for dinner reservations.